 Both result in localised burning, stinging, itching, blistering, erythema, and swelling after contact with an allergen or irritant.
 Eruption is often clearly delineated with sharp borders.
 Hyperpigmentation, fissuring, and scaling may also occur.

 After an allergen or irritant is identified, the main goals of treatment are avoidance of future exposure and resolution of existing dermatitis.
 ICD is treated with exposure reduction and moisturisers. [ ] ACD is treated with exposure elimination, and topical corticosteroids or topical calcineurin inhibitors.
 Severe ACD may require treatment with oral corticosteroids.

-Recurrent crops of 1- to 2-mm vesicles, with pruritus on the palms, soles, and lateral aspects of the fingers.
+Recurrent crops of 1- to 2-mm vesicles, with pruritus on the palms, soles, and/or lateral aspects of the fingers.
 Pompholyx is more acute, severe eruptions of large bullae on the hands and feet.
 The common exacerbating factor is irritation, as seen in frequent hand washing, hyperhidrosis, and stress.
 However, the underlying aetiology is unknown.

 The foremost objective in treatment is identification and avoidance of exacerbating factors.
 All patients should be instructed on strategies to maintain effective skin barrier mechanisms, such as frequent use of emollients and avoidance of irritants.
 In patients unresponsive to lifestyle measures, topical corticosteroids or immunomodulators are used.
 For severe cases of eruptive bullae on the palms and soles (pompholyx), oral corticosteroids are helpful.
 Recalcitrant cases of dyshidrotic conditions are treated with a wide variety of therapeutic options, including phototherapy, oral immunosuppressants, or nickel-directed therapy.